rezendi/agenticsloprank/README.md

 Subsequently, to administer your missions and tasks:

-- If not using Docker Compose, run `python manage.py runserver` to launch the web server, and navigate to [http://localhost:8000/running](http://localhost:8000/running) to view the currently active or most recent mission.
+- If not using Docker Compose, run `python manage.py runserver` to launch the local web server
+- Navigate to [http://localhost:8000/running](http://localhost:8000/running) to view the currently active or most recent mission.
 - To administer YamLLMs, log in to [http://localhost:8000/admin](http://localhost:8000/admin) with `admin`/`adyamllms`.
-- To run missions and tasks from the web admin interface, if not using Docker Compose, you need a background worker process; open another command-line window and run `python manage.py rqworker`.
+- If not using Docker Compose, you need a background worker process to run missions and tasks from the web admin interface; open another command-line window and run `python manage.py rqworker`.

 ## Configuring Missions and LLM Tasks with YAML